kishykumar/memory_manager/README.md

 # Assumptions

 1. OS Page size = 4KB
    Cache line size = 64 bytes
    L1 cache size per core = 64KB (instruction cache + data cache)

+2. Execution pool cannot borrow already allocated memory of the storage pool, contrary to what has been stated in the problem statement.

-2. Recovery of the memory manager's data structures has not been implemented (in the event of process death).
+3. Recovery of the memory manager's data structures has not been implemented (in the event of process death).
 Can be done using latches and recovery areas if needed.

 # Design